AnnikaBock65/Female_Entrepreneurship/README.md

 "Can a woman sign a contract in the same way as a man?"
 ```

-• Analysis of Average Law Counts by Income Group
+• Analysis of average law counts by income group

-• Analysis of ease starting a business by gender
+• Analysis of ease of starting a business by gender

 • Analysis of financial activity patterns by gender

-• Analysis of the development of Women's rights from 1972 - 2021 by income group / region / economy
+• Analysis of the development of women's rights from 1972 - 2021 by income group / region / economy

 • Analysis of female business ownership over time and by type of business